kaifishr/DroneRacing/README.md

 ...

 # TODO:
-- The rays do not measure the distance to the wall
+- Add faster rendering
+- Allow thrust to have two components
 - Refactor code
-- Allow thrust to have two components
 - Consider contact to domain wall in score
-- Add faster rendering
 - Use Environment() / Flyer() / Optimizer()

 # License